jasperoosthoek/redux-crud-factory/README.md

 # redux-crud-factory

 Redux Crud Factory is a declarative toolkit that allows for creating `CRUD` (create, read, update, and delete) actions that allow a React app to interact with a backend `api`.
 State management is handled by `Redux` using `Thunk` middleware.
+The api calls are performed using Axios.
 The backend can be as simple as an `api` based on a `ViewSet` using the `Django Rest Framework`.

 The simplest full `CRUD` can be created like this:
 ```